N201 Pediatric Endocrinology (Bronx Lebanon Hospital)

 N503 Pediatric Emergency Room (Jacobi Medical Center)

-The student in this elective will work along with Pediatric house staff in The Jacobi Pediatric Emergency Department.
+The student in this elective will work along with pediatric and emergency medicine house staff in the Jacobi Pediatric Emergency Department.
 This is a busy service with approximately 125 patient visits per day.
-The elective is structured to give the student first-hand experience in the recognition and management of common acute illnesses of children.
+The elective is structured to give the student first-hand experience in the recognition and management of common acute illnesses of children, and will allow the student to learn basic emergency procedures such as suturing, and other minor surgical procedures.
 Opportunities for involvement in the care of children with serious illness and injury are ample.
 The student will be expected to see patients independently with close attending instruction and supervision.
-The student is expected to attend pediatric Grand Rounds and the daily noontime conferences when they are on a 1-10 shift.
-During the first week, shifts are from 9AM to 5PM weekdays.
-During the remaining weeks, the student is expected to complete a minimum of eight 1PM to 10PM shifts.
+The student will learn to use the electronic medical record and have the ability to write notes and orders under direct supervision of attending physicians, and be able to review the medical record including all laboratory and radiographic studies.
+The student will complete approximately 20 shifts for the rotation divided between day and evening shifts.
+Day shifts are from 9AM to 5PM on weekdays, and evening shifts are from 1p-10p on weekdays.
+Overnight and weekend shifts are not required but may be arranged with the course director if the student requests the opportunity.
+The student is expected to attend pediatric Grand Rounds on Tuesdays and the daily noontime conferences.
+The student will receive ongoing feedback from attending physicians, and will have a formal written evaluation completed at the end of the rotation.

 Dr. Kathy Chou